-High school state course code: 220408, Course Format: 1 semester, Credit: 1.0
+High school state course code: 220408, Course Format: 1 semester, Credit: 1.0 Common Course Code: CHIS 2023, College credit: 3 lecture hours

-Prerequisite: U.S. History I DE is preferred but not required; See Page 11 for DE eligibility requirements
+Prerequisite: U.S. History I DE is preferred but not required; See Page 10 for DE eligibility requirements

-This is a college-level course that counts for both high school and college credit simultaneously.
-This course will present a survey of United States History from 1865 to present day.
-Students will demonstrate knowledge of important historical events and people in the nineteenth and twentieth century of American history; Locate and retrieve historical data relevant to the peoples, events, movements and institutions covered in the course material; and compose essays examining germane events (examples: historical political, military, religious, social, economic, or cultural events of significance) that is properly structured, clearly stated, factually precise, and complete in form.
+This college-level course counts for both high school and college credit simultaneously and provides a survey of United States History from 1865 to present day.
+Students will demonstrate knowledge of important historical events and people in the nineteenth and twentieth-century of American history; Locate and retrieve historical data relevant to the peoples, events, movements and institutions covered in the course material; and compose essays examining germane events (examples: historical political, military, religious, social, economic, or cultural events of significance).
 All students enrolled in U.S. History II DE will take the LEAP 2025 exam at the completion of the course.
 The LEAP 2025 exam score will factor into the student's course grade.
 Completion of this course will meet the U.S. History graduation requirement.